 After some days hunter came into the forest, and he set his net.
 The same lion was prowling in search of food, being unaware of the trap laid, he was caught in it.

 He tried to get himself free.
 The more he tried, the more he got entangled.
 He began to fume and fret, but it did him no good.

-He roared, the mouse by chance heard his roar.
-It peeped out of the hole to see what’s happening.
+He roared, and the mouse by chance heard his roar.
+It peeped out of the hole to see what was happening.

-When it saw the lion struggling to get free of the net, it ran to his help, began to gnaw the ropes of the net with its small, sharp teeth.
+When it saw the lion struggling to get free of the net, it ran to his help and began to gnaw the ropes of the net with its small, sharp teeth.

 It did not take him long to do so.
 The lion was now free.
 He thanked his little friend for the help rendered.

 Moral: Goodness always pays, There is nothing mean in nature.